HustLion/scifidisplay/README.md

 * `leds flash 1 green` (or `l f 1 g`) - flash the green LEDs on board 1
 * `leds blink 2 red` (or `l b 2 r`) - set board 2's LEDs to blink red
 * `message set 1 8 run away` (or `m s 1 8 run away`) - set board 1's message
-  slot 8 to "run away" (press button 8 or execute the next command to flash it)
+  slot 8 to `run away` (press button 8 or execute the next command to flash it)
 * `message flash 1 8` (etc.) - flash the message in slot 8 on board 1 (press
   button 8 again to turn off the message flashing)